ngagesdk/kagekero/README.md

 the experience.
 Whether you're playing on original hardware or something modern, 影ケロ keeps its focus on tight level design, clean mechanics, and a steady challenge curve.

+## About This Repository

+This repository includes only the game’s source code and demo assets.
+The full version assets will be commercially available once they are ready.

 ## Status

 This project is currently in development.